spinicist/riesling/docs/recon.rst

 recon-rlsq
 ----------

-Uses the Alternating Directions Method-of-Multipliers to add regularizers to the least-squares reconstruction problem.
+By default, uses the Alternating Directions Method-of-Multipliers (ADMM) to add regularizers to the least-squares reconstruction problem.
 This is similar to the BART ``pics`` command.
-See `S. Boyd, ‘Distributed Optimization and Statistical Learning via the Alternating Direction Method of Multipliers’ doi: 10.1561/2200000016 <http://www.nowpublishers.com/article/Details/MAL-016>`_
+See `S. Boyd, ‘Distributed Optimization and Statistical Learning via the Alternating Direction Method of Multipliers’ doi: 10.1561/2200000016 <http://www.nowpublishers.com/article/Details/MAL-016>`_.
+The Primal Dual Hybrid Gradient (PDHG) algorithm is also implemented and faster than ADMM, but it requires the calculation of the maximum eigenvalue of the encoding operator (using ``riesling eig``).

 *Usage*